-The public housing complex, Dr. Pedro Palou, located in Humacao, Puerto Rico, was impacted by Hurricane Fiona, resulting in the displacement and cracking of a 45-degree retaining concrete wall on the streambank of an adjacent creek.
-Additionally, site estimates for work to be completed are \$384,199.30, detailing \$287,681.60 as a base repair cost and \$95,257.78 as soft repair costs.
+The public housing complex Dr. Pedro Palou, located in the municipality of Humacao, was impacted by Hurricane Fiona, resulting in the displacement and cracking of a 45-degree retaining concrete wall on the streambank of an adjacent creek.
+Moreover, site estimates for work to be completed summarized \$384,199.30, detailing \$287,681.60 as a base repair cost and \$95,257.78 as soft repair costs.